 Student Poster Presentations

 Students who have completed their qualifying exams present a poster during Russek Day in the spring of each year, to improve their organization and presentation skills.
 These students also present their posters at the departmental retreat held each fall.
 In addition, students are encouraged to enter their posters in the Scholars’ Day poster competition held at the Boston University Charles River Campus.
 Students are encouraged to attend local and national meetings to present their research.

 Student Individual Development Plans and Professional Development

 Students, together with Student Affairs committee members, each create an individual development plan that is updated at least annually.
-The Office of Professional Development and Postdoctoral Affairs provides monthly workshops, lectures, and panel discussions, which students are encouraged to attend as they progress through the program.
+The Professional Development and Postdoctoral Affairs office provides monthly workshops, lectures, and panel discussions, which students are encouraged to attend as they progress through the program.

 Incoming PhD and MA students are required to take four modules from Foundations in Biomedical Sciences, including Protein Structure, Cell Dynamics, and Cellular Physiology (FC 701, 703, 707; 12 credits total).
 To allow flexibility for the breadth of the fields of physiology and biophysics, yet ensure a working knowledge of both, students are required to take a minimum of one physiology course and one biophysics course.
 The acceptable biophysics courses are: